crisperdue/prooftoys-site/content/inference.md

 of a handful of these.
 They are:

 - proving a tautology
-- substitution; and
+- rewriting; and
-- rewriting
+- substitution

 Once you understand use of these techniques you will understand at least 80% of Mathtoys inference steps.